Gender and Migration Initiatives

 In 2018 the GMI piloted SGBV prevention workshops with migrant youth in the Baltimore, and Washington DC areas.

-You can make a difference for these vulnerable women and girls who are forced to migrate.
+You can make a difference for these vulnerable women and girls who are forced to flee.

 GET INVOLVED NOW